 Afternoon sun is challenging.
-Direct sunlight between midday and sunset is the most intense, hottest, often driest exposure.
-Although some plants are labeled for “full sun,” extended exposure in that hot afternoon sun may be too intense.
+Direct sunlight between midday and sunset is the most intense exposure.
+Although some plants are labeled for “full sun,” extended exposure in that hot afternoon sun may be too much — not all of these are suitable as afternoon sun plants.
 This is especially so if the sunlight is further intensified by a wall or fence that traps and reflects the sun’s heat during the day, then continues to radiate heat after sundown.
 These tough areas require tough plants.

 Since every landscape is unique, there could be a variety of solutions to dealing with excessive sun exposure.
 Perhaps there is ample space to reduce the sun’s intensity by shading the area with trees or large shrubs.
 Or maybe the home entrance faces west and needs a few nice foundation plants or an accent flower bed for curb appeal.
 Regardless of the scenario, this list of afternoon sun plants offers a variety of solutions.

 If space permits, planting a shade tree can help.
 Trees that grow tall cast pockets of shade that move across the landscape as the angle of the sun changes through the day.
 The temporary shade that they provide gives smaller plants a bit of a break from the heat and helps the adjacent soil to retain more moisture.
 For easy maintenance, choose tree species that won’t drop large fruits, nuts, or flowers, like:

 Lush flowering trees add ornamental beauty and structural interest to the landscape.
 Many selections grow best in the understory beneath larger trees and struggle in locations with intense sun and heat.
 Plants that can tolerate late afternoon sun and reward you with gorgeous bloom displays will be:

 - Lagerstroemia indica (crepe myrtle)